connorlucier/connorlucier/README.md

 on my resume.

 ### :zap: Favorite Tech Stacks
-Professionally, I have spent most of my time working in .NET Core, using C# in the back end and React on the front end.
+Professionally, I have spent most of my time working in .NET, using C# for back end and React on the front end.
+However, I am always looking to learn new languages, frameworks and more to keep up with the times.
+Currently, this has led me to Golang and Rust.
+I look forward to using these more and more going forward and distancing myself from the Microsoft ecosystem.

 I am passionate about AWS infrastructure and utilize it wherever it makes sense in my projects.
-I have strong experience using API Gateway, Lambda, SQS, SNS, and many other AWS services and plan to continue learning more in the future.
+I have strong experience using API Gateway, Lambda, SQS, SNS, and many other AWS services and plan to continue learning and growing my expertise.

 For databases, I have used SQL Server, MySQL and PostgreSQL most frequently for relational databases in combination with a variety of ORM libraries.
 In